best-practice-and-impact/ons-spark/ons-spark/sparklyr-intro/sparklyr-intro.md

 ```
 ````
-It is worth looking at the raw data that is written out to see that it has been stored in several files in a parent folder.
+It is worth looking at the raw data that is written out to see that it has been stored in several files in a parent directory.

 When reading the data in, Spark will treat every individual file as a partition.
 See the article on [Managing Partitions](../spark-concepts/partitions) for more information.